Transactions

 Transactions metrics

-Transaction duration corresponds to the difference between the time when the transaction end and the transaction start is detected.
+• Transaction duration corresponds to the difference between the detected transaction start and end times.

 Interpreting the Transactions dashboard